apaige161/garden-plant-picker/README.md

    => animate into home page
    add an image for each veggie inside the popover set up grid for the plants in garden to look like an actual square foot garden

+OTHER: Secondary
+  add in potential yields for each crop add buttons with functions to calculate: total yield, per plant?, yield by plant